An Impossible Distance to Fall

 - Trim Size: Trim size data not found for this book.

-A story about falling—falling from grace, falling in love—as well as soaring to heights you wouldn’t know were possible if you never stepped out into thin air.
+Here is a story about falling—falling from grace, falling in love—as well as soaring to heights you wouldn’t know were possible if you never stepped out into thin air.

 It’s 1930, and Birdie William’s life has crashed along with the stock market.
 Her father’s bank has failed, and worse, he’s disappeared along with his Jenny biplane.